Tarzanagh/tarzanagh.github.io/_pages/about.md

   - /about.html
 ---

-Davoud Ataee Tarzanagh is a post-doctoral researcher in [Department of Biostatistics, Epidemiology and Informatics](https://www.dbei.med.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/) .
-He received my Ph.D. in Mathematics from the University of Florida in 2020 under the supervision of Profs.
+I am a post-doctoral researcher in the [Department of Biostatistics, Epidemiology and Informatics](https://www.dbei.med.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/), mentored by Profs.
+[Li Shen](https://www.med.upenn.edu/apps/faculty/index.php/g275/p9075258) and [Qi Long](https://www.med.upenn.edu/apps/faculty/index.php/g275/p8939931).
+I am also associated with  [ASSET (Center for AI-enabled systems: Safe, Explainable and Trustworthy)](https://asset.seas.upenn.edu/).
+Previously, I was a  post-doctoral researcher in [Department of Electrical Engineering and Computer Science](https://eecs.engin.umich.edu/), mentored by Prof. [Laura Balzano](https://web.eecs.umich.edu/~girasole/).
+I received my Ph.D. in Mathematics from the University of Florida in 2020 under the supervision of Profs.
 William W. Hager and George Michailidis.

-His current interests include understanding machine learning through a detailed understanding of optimization, online learning, algorithmic fairness, and practical data analysis.
+## Research Interests:
+- **Implicit Bias of Transformers and Large Language Models:**
+  Providing optimization methods that not only minimize the training error objective but also prefer simple solutions, ultimately leading to good test error.
+- **Optimization Algorithms for Machine Learning Problems:**
+  Study the optimization landscape of machine learning problems and develop online, federated, and distributed algorithms for solving these problems with provable guarantees.
+- **Fairness in Machine Learning:**
+  Develop probabilistic algorithms correcting biases in the machine learning models.
+- **High Dimensional and Network Data Analysis:**
+  Develop scalable algorithms with provable performance guarantees for learning from high-dimensional and network data including graphical models and time series.